nsacyber/Windows-Secure-Host-Baseline/Certificates/README.md

 1. Repeat the same steps for **Intermediate Certification Authorities** and import the certificates from the Intermediate folder

-### Importing certificates for a standalone system
+### Importing DoD certificates for a standalone system

 You can use PowerShell's [Import-Certificate command](https://technet.microsoft.com/en-us/%5Clibrary/hh848630(v=wps.630).aspx) to import the certificates.